 I am a stay at home mom.
 We call Texas home.
 I was not born here and I did not get here as fast as I could as some people here say, but it’s a wonderful place to be for now.
 I am the oldest daughter of parents who have loved and supported me from day one and I have the sweetest sister on the planet.
 I feel blessed.

-My escape from the madness of disease is my love of all things artistic and creative–cooking, decorating, gardening, and anything interior design related makes my heart swoon.
+My escape from the madness of disease is my love of all things artistic and creative–cooking, decorating and gardening makes my heart swoon.
 Thankfully, these are a few things my disease hasn’t rob me the pleasure of.
 I can’t say the same about working out (boohoo), eating out (booohoooo) and getting out and about.

 Growing up, I considered myself healthy.
 I didn’t get sick very often, I was always physically fit and involved in various sports.
 I went on to have four healthy babies (all by c-section) and always shocked the nurses with how quickly I recovered from each surgery.